 During an exclusive Vision Dinner on September 22, Danny van der Ster, VP & Head of Logistics EMEIA at ASSA ABLOY, will share how one of the world’s leading industrial groups is transforming its supply chain in a highly dynamic, acquisition-driven environment.
-With 1.5 to 2 acquisitions per month, the organization continuously integrates new operations, systems, and processes into an already complex landscape.
+With 1.5 to 2 acquisitions per month, the organization continuously integrates new activities, systems, and processes into an already complex landscape.

-Leaders in Supply Chain and Operations
+Leaders in Supply Chain & Operations

 17:30 | Start of program (including presentation, discussion and 3-course dinner)